 macOS Catalina vs macOS Mojave full review

-In June 2019 Apple announced the details of its next Mac Operating System, which will be known as Catalina.
-The company has revealed that lots of new features will be heading to our Macs, along with some changes that should mean more third party apps transition to the Mac from iOS.
+Apple's new Mac Operating System, known as macOS Catalina, will bring lots of new features to your Mac, along with some changes that should mean more third party apps transition to the Mac from iOS.
 There will new enhancements to existing apps, some 'new' apps, some privacy and security focused features, and the ability to use your iPad as a second screen.
-(We have more details of the new features coming in Catalina - plus some of our favourites macOS tips here).

-All of the above sounds very exciting, but will it be enough reason to update your Mac to Catalina when the time comes - and will Apple's refusal to support 32-bit apps in Catalina cause any problems for you?
+All of the above sounds very exciting, but is it a good enough reason to update your Mac to Catalina - and will Apple's refusal to support 32-bit apps in Catalina cause any problems for you?
 Read on to find out whether we think Catalina will a worthwile update from Mojave.

 - Buy from MacPaw